hackforla/CivicTechJobs/mkdocs/docs/developer/installation.md

 2. In `dev/`, create a file named, `dev.env`.
 3. In this newly created file, copy and paste the contents of `dev.env.example`.
 Afterwards, you must edit the lines specified below.
 4. In the terminal enter `docker compose build` and wait for the build to finish.
+5. In the terminal enter `docker compose run webpack npm install` to install npm dependencies into the host machine.
-5. Then, enter `docker compose up` to run the local server.
+6. Then, enter `docker compose up` to run the local server.
-6. Visit http://localhost:8000/ and you should see the front page of our website!
+7. Visit http://localhost:8000/ and you should see the front page of our website!

 <details>
 <summary>dev.env lines to edit</summary>